-7.4.1 Production concepts Learners will be able to:
+7.4.1 Production concepts

 - (a) Explain and use factors of production in economics, including their definition, their importance, and some examples. - (b) Describe Total Product, Marginal Product, Average Product. - (c) Explain and determine the Isoquants and how they are used to illustrate combinations of two inputs that can be used to produce the same output and how they are used by producers to minimize costs of production. - (d) Explain and discuss the Law of diminishing returns and Law of returns to scale with practical examples.